Cytlan/openbgi/Technical.md

 Any attempt to free memory ourside the 0x12______ range will cause the VM to crash.

-Takes 1 argument:
+Inputs:
-1 - Address of block to free
+   * 1 - Address of block to free

+Outputs:

 #### 0x78 - cmd_78 / confirm